V-Lab@ANDC

 for j in range(n):

-return M
+return matrix

-# Step 2: Traverse the matrix by index
+# Step 2: Traverse Matrix

 if r < 0 or r >= len(matrix) or c < 0 or c >= len(matrix[0]):